 Here at NOS we are big proponents of managing space by managing documents.

-We’ve been talking about the benefits of document imaging for quite some time.
+We’ve been talking about the benefits of document digitization for quite some time.
 Here’s a recap of our top stories from this year.

 - Are Your Documents Future-Proof?
-Digital conversion of paper documents offers valuable cost-saving benefits, but it takes the right imaging tech to truly future-proof your documents.
+Digital conversion of paper documents offers valuable cost-saving benefits, but it takes the right digitization tech to truly future-proof your documents.

 When you digitize your documents, you will: